Daichi Hashimoto

-Daichi Hashimoto (橋本 大地, Hashimoto Daichi) is a Japanese professional wrestler, currently signed to Big Japan Pro Wrestling (BJW) in the Strong BJ division, where he is a former two-time BJW World Strong Heavyweight Champion and three-time BJW Tag Team Champion.
+Daichi Hashimoto (橋本 大地, Hashimoto Daichi) is a Japanese professional wrestler.
+He is currently signed to Big Japan Pro Wrestling (BJW), where he performs in the Strong BJ division.

+In BJW, Hashimoto is a two-time BJW World Strong Heavyweight Champion and three-time BJW Tag Team Champion.
 He is the son of Shinya Hashimoto and started his career in his father's Pro Wrestling Zero1 (Zero1) promotion.

 Early life

-The oldest of three children, Daichi Hashimoto grew up around full-contact sports, as his father Shinya was a famous pro wrestler, alongside his "uncles" Masahiro Chono and Keiji Mutoh.
-Since the sixth grade, Daichi took up karate, and was part of his middle school's MMA team, Blue Sky.
+The oldest of three children, Daichi Hashimoto grew up around full-contact sports, as his father Shinya was a famous pro wrestler, alongside his "uncles" Masahiro Chono and Keiji Muto.
+Since the sixth grade, Hashimoto took up karate, and was part of his middle school's MMA team, Blue Sky.

-When his father died in July 2005, Daichi decided he wanted to become a professional wrestler in order to honour his father's memory.
+When his father died in July 2005, Hashimoto decided he wanted to become a professional wrestler in order to honour his father's memory.
+He appeared in the Shinya Hashimoto memorial event in professional wrestling promotion Hustle on July 9, 2006, where he was introduced by his father's tag team partner Naoya Ogawa and made public his intention to become a wrestler.

 In September 2009, he took part in his father's 25th Anniversary show, hosted by Pro Wrestling Zero1 (Zero1).
 He competed in an exhibition kickboxing match against Satoshi Kobayashi.
 The match was declared a draw after two two-minute rounds.
-After the show, Daichi expressed his desire to become a pro wrestler and Masahiro Chono and Shinjiro Otani picked up on his desire and trained him for nearly a year and a half.
+After the show, Hashimoto expressed again his desire to become a professional wrestler and Masahiro Chono and Shinjiro Otani picked up on his desire and trained him for nearly a year and a half.

 Professional wrestling career

 Pro Wrestling Zero1 (2011–2014)

-After nearly a year and a half of training, Daichi Hashimoto made his debut on March 6, 2011, at Pro Wrestling Zero1's 10th Anniversary show, where he wrestled Masahiro Chono in a losing effort.
-After the match, he was given advice from his "uncles" Chono and Keiji Mutoh, and he was also embraced by his mother and his two younger sisters.
+After nearly a year and a half of training, Hashimoto made his debut on March 6, 2011, at Pro Wrestling Zero1's 10th Anniversary show, where he wrestled Masahiro Chono in a losing effort.
+After the match, he was given advice from his "uncles" Chono and Keiji Muto, and he was also embraced by his mother and his two younger sisters.
 Fellow Zero1 rookie Yuichiro ☆Jienotsu☆ Nagashima came to congratulate him.
-Fifteen days later, Hashimoto went to All Japan Pro Wrestling, wrestled Mutoh, and lost.
+Fifteen days later, Hashimoto went to All Japan Pro Wrestling, wrestled Muto, and lost.
 Over the next few months, Hashimoto would team up with Shinjiro Otani in various types of tag team match up and would even wrestle together at Inoki Genome Federation.
 On August 27, Hashimoto received his first title shot ever, as he and Otani unsuccessfully challenged Kamikaze and Sato for the NWA Intercontinental Tag Team Championship.
 In December 2011, Hashimoto took part in the Furinkazan Tag Team League, teaming up with Akebono.
 He and Akebono started the tournament strong on December 8, defeating Kohei Sato and Kamikaze.
 Three days later on December 11, Hashimoto and Akebono continued their success by defeating NWA Team, which was revealed to be Schwarz and Weiss.
 However, the team would go on to lose their next two matches which led to them being placed 3rd in Block B. The Wrestling Observer Newsletter awarded Hashimoto with the Rookie of the Year award for 2011.